pfroysdon/pfroysdon.github.io/_posts/2025-01-13-The_Art_of_Clear_Thinking.md

 ---
-title: 'The Art of Clear Thinking'
+title: 'The Art of Clear Thinking - When Seconds Decide Everything'
 date: 2025-01-13
 permalink: /posts/2025/01/The_Art_of_Clear_Thinking/
 tags: